When’s the last time you reconsidered how you wipe after peeing?

 ✓ Toilet paper may not be the best approach

 Bidets, blotters, or seashells (see video below) may be cleaner, quicker, and more conscientious.
 Many people from many cultures around the world would say so.
 Some wild women even drip dry.
-But we’re not diving into those topics in this post.

 How to Find the Best Way to Wipe for You